-'Preparing our Development Plans' is a document that sets out how and when Southampton City Council will prepare the new 'Southampton City Vision' and other essential planning documents from 2019 onwards.
+'Preparing our Development Plans' is a document that sets out how and when Southampton City Council will prepare 'Southampton City Vision', the new Local Plan, and other essential planning documents from 2019 onwards.
 These documents are referred to by government as Development Plan Documents, or DPDs.

-Together, these plans express our vision for the city and form our planning policy framework known as the 'Development Plan'.
+Together, these plans express the vision for the city and form the Council's planning policy framework known as the 'Development Plan'.
 The purpose of the Development Plan is to guide all planning and development decisions for the area to which it applies.